 Volume Emit Object

-This object allows you to track whether an emitter (or some other object) is inside or outside the volume of an object and if so either emit or stop emitting particles.
+This object enables you to track whether an emitter (or some other object) is inside or outside the volume of an object and if so either emit or stop emitting particles.
 Multiple objects can be tested by the same Volume Emission object.

 Note: this will only work if closed polygon objects are used.
 For example, a sphere or cube is fine but a plane or disc primitive would not work.